thor-harsh/Project-Haddop-43/README.md

 <table>

-**In this project We will use Spark with Python to do an amazing stuff.Here we will work on the NLP with Spark to classify emails as Spam and Ham.** <br></br>
+**In this project We will use Spark with Python to do an amazing stuff.Here we will work on the NLP with Spark to classify emails as SPAM and HAM.** <br></br>

 **Before jumping to the code lets understand Spark and NLP(Natural Language Processing) First**...<br></br>